 First and foremost, you want to know that the swim school offers a safe environment.
-Those that give safety the priority it deserves will have measures in place to keep children, families and staff safe.
+Those that give water safety the priority it deserves will have measures in place to keep children, families and staff safe.
 This shouldn’t just cover the physical environment; it should extend to include the protection of children and young people.

 Children need an environment that is conducive to learning.
 When looking at a swim school, see if there are any possible distractions that may make learning to swim difficult.
 For example, some facilities have waterslides, wave pools and play areas for the general public, which can be very distracting.

 Take the time to find out more about the pool itself.
-Swim schools that can offer purpose built facilities and different learning zones will naturally have an advantage over schools that have a ‘one size fits all’ approach.
+Swim schools that can offer purpose-built facilities and different learning zones will naturally have an advantage over schools that have a ‘one size fits all’ approach.
 Also, ask about the water temperature – those with warmer temperatures will offer a more comfortable learning environment for babies and children.

 The facilities on offer should be comfortable for all of the family.
 Swim schools with family friendly change rooms, clean amenities, easy access for prams and comfortable air temperatures will add to a far more enjoyable experience.

 Look for things that can give insight to a swim school’s credibility.
 The credentials of a swim school will tell you a lot about the quality of learn to swim program on offer.
 Nationally recognised accreditations are a great sign of a quality water safety education program that is in line with industry standards.
-Reviews and feedback forums can also give you great insight as to how the swim school is regarded in the community.
-And don’t forget the other incredibly valuable source of information available to you – other parents!
-Ask around!

 Learning to swim should be an amazing experience for the whole family!
 You should always feel like you are stepping into a friendly and welcoming environment.